jiangsheng/jiangsheng.github.io/docs/blogs/2005/11/msn-messenger-exceeds-capacity.rst

 .. meta::
-   :description: This is the first time I get this message when trying to sign in to MSN messenger service
+   :description: This is the first time I get this message when trying to sign in to MSN messenger service We can’t sign any more people in right now.
+Please try signing in agai

 MSN messenger exceeds capacity
 ==============================